[what is video review]

 Brands using customer-created videos see 29 % higher conversion rates than those sticking with traditional marketing.
 What makes UGC so powerful?
 It's simple: we trust real people using products in their actual lives more than any scripted testimonial.

-by Adrian Nita18 days ago
+by Adrian Nita5 months ago

-How to write AI Prompts for Images: Tips and Examples
+How to Write AI Prompts for Images: Tips and Examples

 [AI Prompts for Images]

-How to write AI Prompts for Images: Tips and Examples
+How to Write AI Prompts for Images: Tips and Examples

 You thought creating digital art was hard?
 Wait till you try writing prompts for AI image generators.
 You'll feel like you can stare at a blank text box for a week straight trying to figure out the perfect wording, and not just from the "what should I create" paralysis.

-by Adrian Nita23 days ago
+by Adrian Nita5 months ago

 [voice over software]